Skip to content

 1. Navigate to Agents and select an agent

-2. To access the Chat Playground: click on the agent name or ⋮ → Open Chat
+2. Click on the agent name or ⋮ → Open Playground

 RegionLocationFunction

-Message FlowCenterWhere you chat with the Agent in real time.
+Message FlowCenterWhere you interact with the Agent via text or voice

-Control BarTop sectionManages conversation (new, refresh, close, reopen, information).
+Control BarTop sectionManages conversation (new, refresh, close, reopen, info)

-Information SidebarRight corner (visible only with the ℹ️ button active)Context metrics, costs, status, model and tools at that moment.
+Information SidebarRight panel (toggle with ℹ️)Context metrics, costs, status, model and tools

 Control Bar